alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

-This behaviour is considered one of the fundamentals of web architecture, such that many server deployments reasonably do not bother to protect legacy plaintext HTTP connections within their backend infrastructure because no data of any consequence will ever be sent to them by the browser.
+This behaviour is considered one of the fundamentals of web architecture, such that many server deployments reasonably do not bother to protect or filter legacy plaintext HTTP connections within their backend infrastructure because no data of any consequence will ever be sent to them by any browser.

 Unfortunately with this change, TorBrowser has moved from being one which implements simply a superset of layer-3 connectivity, to one